Dr. Piazza

 2. Skin Care Products

-• Skin Enlighten Brightener (Kojic Acid + L-Arbutrin): Safe during pregnancy; Apply each morning and evening to full face.
+• Skin Enlighten Brightener (Kojic Acid + L-Arbutrin): Safe during pregnancy.
+Apply to the full face each morning and evening.

 1. Apply daily sunscreen

-• Blue Lizard Sunscreen (Sensitive)—for your active lifestyle.
-Water resistant up to 240 minutes under water.
-Must remember that a little of this product goes a long way and that you must re-apply after you go swimming, jogging or towel off.
+• Blue Lizard Sunscreen (Sensitive) is for your active lifestyle.
+It is water resistant up to 240 minutes underwater.
+Remember that a little of this product goes a long way and that you must re-apply after swimming, jogging, or toweling off.

-• Rae Cosmetics Mineral Make-up; this is a physical blocking agent that prevents UV light from penetrating the skin.
-It is a fantastic make-up line for the active Austin woman—that still allows you to work-out at the gym or run town lake while looking great and without clogging your pores!
+• Rae Cosmetics Mineral Makeup is a physical blocking agent that prevents UV light from penetrating the skin.
+It is a fantastic make-up line for the active Austin woman.
+It still allows you to work out at the gym or run Town Lake while looking great and without clogging your pores!

 1. A regularly scheduled series of Chemical Peels (recommendation of a minimum of 3 scheduled 3-6 weeks apart).
-Chemical peels work by causing damage to the outer layers of skin, which results in exfoliation as new skin regenerates reducing pore size, stimulating collagen production, effacing fine lines/wrinkles and corrects hyperpigmentation.
+Chemical peels work by causing damage to the outer layers of skin, which results in exfoliation as new skin regenerates, reducing pore size, stimulating collagen production, effacing fine lines/wrinkles, and correcting hyperpigmentation.

 1. Lactic Acid Peel (safe during pregnancy) (mild but effective)